 Navigate Atlas to support Portfolio

-Your approach to implementation does not matter - Waterfall or agile.
+Your approach to implementation does not matter - waterfall or agile.
 The project, or product, is delivering something expected for your organization.
 Without the expectation, it would not have been funded.
 Our Atlas to support Portfolio directly supports Agile development and other delivery vehicles.

 In fact, a key deliverable is what approach a change should take.